 Some other species of living creatures have an unlimited number of teeth in their life.
-Sharks are particularly exclusive in this respect and are able to replace all their teeth through a couple of weeks.
-They are an example of the nature’s capability in growing new teeth during adulthood.
+Sharks are particularly exclusive in this respect and are able to replace all their teeth within a couple of weeks.
+They are an example of nature’s capability to grow new teeth during adulthood.

-Is using the stem cells a natural way for replacing teeth?
+Is using the stem cells a natural way to replace teeth?

 Using stem cells to grow teeth is regarded as a natural way and can have remarkable benefits in comparison with dental implants.
 Due to being expensive and complicated, dental implants are not an easy dentistry procedure; however, the process which deals with stem cells can be a more accessible and affordable option for tooth replacement.

 Dental implants are not applicable to some people with a certain condition.
 Moreover, many people are afraid of the process of dental implants.
 This procedure requires oral and dental surgery which has recently progressed significantly, but despite advances in technology, dental implants have potential risks and problems.
 Some of these problems include:

 - High possibility of failure

 - The lack of long-term research related to the endurance and durability of implanted teeth

 Thus, the question arises if stem cells determine the future of the replaced teeth?

 Our body contains different types of cells.
 Since the formation of egg cells, you don’t have all the different kinds of cells required by your body, but the stem cells help you build different organs and systems of the body.
 They are the indistinguishable cells which are able to turn into any kind of cell in the body.